rongjincs/rongjincs.github.io/_pages/about.md

 * Multimedia Systems (Teleimmersion, Virtual Environment, Modeling & Simulation)
 * Novel Technology in STEM Education

+#### I am always looking for research assistant with strong interests in these subjects, please send me an email.

 ### Services and Activities
 * [2020-Present] Reviewer for the Journal Theoretical Computer Science(TCS).
 * [2020-Present] Reviewer for the Journal Discrete Mathematics, Algorithms and Application (DMAA).